Advanced-computer-lab-2024/Very-good/README.md

   - Attended an activity.
 •⁠  ⁠Filter the total number of tourist reports by month.

-### Activity and Itinerary Management
+### Itinerary Management
-•⁠  ⁠View a list of all created:
+•⁠  ⁠View a list of all created Itineraris
-  - Activities
-  - Itineraries
-  - Museums and historical places.

 ## For Advertiser :